Macho Man (album): Background

 Village People began in 1977 as a studio project of French producers Jacques Morali, Henri Belolo and lead singer Victor Willis.
 Village People’s first album, Village People, was recorded by Willis with the help of studio musicians.
 After the success of that album, Morali and Belolo received numerous requests for live performances.
-In response, Morali and Belolo began to work on the formation of a full group of singers and dancers.
+In response, Morali, Belolo and Willis began to work on the formation of a full group of singers and dancers.
 They placed an ad in New York theatre trade magazines that read: "Macho Types Wanted: Must Dance and Have a Moustache".

 Randy Jones, known as the cowboy member of Village People, explains that "there was a dire need to have six capable performers to breathe life into the fantasies of the music and to sing, promote, and bring the concept of Village People to television and to the live performance onstage."
 The new line-up of Willis, Jones, Glenn Hughes, Felipe Rose, David Hodo and Alex Briley made its debut on the cover of the already-recorded album Macho Man.
+Willis and Rose were the only ones who had performed on the recording of the album.